hilookas/pyrender/docs/source/examples/offscreen.rst

 - EGL, which allows for GPU-accelerated rendering without a display manager.

-If you want to use OSMesa or EGL, you need to set the ``PYOPENGL_PLATFORM`` environment variable before importing pyrender or any other OpenGL library.
+If you want to use OSMesa or EGL, you need to set the ``PYOPENGL_PLATFORM`` environment variable before importing pyribbit or any other OpenGL library.
 You can do this at the command line:

 .. code-block:: bash